rgvlee/EntityFrameworkCore.Testing/README.md

 # Moq

 ## Creating a mocked DbContext
-There are two ways you can create the mocked DbContext:
+There are two ways you can create a mocked DbContext:

 ### Creating by type
 This requires you to have a DbContext with a constructor that has a single DbContextOptions\<TDbContext\> or DbContextOptions parameter - with the most specific constructor being used.
 For more information have a look at the [documentation provided by Microsoft](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory#add-a-constructor-for-testing) regarding adding such a constructor.